publisha/publisha.github.io/pages/buildingaTOCinInDesign.md

 layout: page
 title: Building the TOC in InDesign
 published: true
-categories: InDesign
-tags: [InDesign, Typography, ePub, "Design and Production"]
+categories: [InDesign, Typography, ePub, "Design and Production"]
 date: 2017-06-13
 blurb: The table of contents (TOC) belongs to, what are normally referrer to as, the front matter.
 We might also refer to them as the prelim pages.
 ---